This guidance contains information about the national sift process for those who have been invited to take part and those wanting to find out more.

 Scenario

 You are currently in the office completing some paperwork for a case.
-While you are working, you are approached by one of the new police constables in your team.
+While you are working, you are approached by a new team member.
 He explains to you that he has forgotten to complete the necessary paperwork on a case that you both attended almost a week ago.
 The case was not particularly high priority, but it is still important that paperwork is completed as soon as possible.
-Your other colleagues have told you that the constable has done this many times and can be quite forgetful.
+Your other colleagues have told you that the team member has done this many times and can be quite forgetful.

 Actions